KrakenIsHere/The-Vineheart-Realm/4. Assets/Books/2024/Dungeon Master's Guide.md

 Outlining these principles can help hold players’ exploits at bay.
 If a player persistently tries to twist the rules of the game, have a conversation with that player outside the game and ask them to stop.

-Knowing the Rules
+> [!Note] Knowing the Rules

-You don’t have to be an expert on the rules to be a good DM.
+> You don’t have to be an expert on the rules to be a good DM.
 Of course it’s helpful to be familiar with the rules, especially the ones in the [Player’s Handbook](https://www.dndbeyond.com/sources/dnd/phb-2024), but facilitating fun is more important than implementing the rules perfectly.
 If you’re not sure how to apply the rules in a situation, you can always ask the opinion of the players as a group.
 It might take a few minutes, but it’s usually possible to reach an answer that feels fair to everyone, and that’s more important than a “correct” answer.
+>

-You don’t need to know every spell in the [Player’s Handbook](https://www.dndbeyond.com/sources/dnd/phb-2024) or the features of every class.
+>You don’t need to know every spell in the [Player’s Handbook](https://www.dndbeyond.com/sources/dnd/phb-2024) or the features of every class.
 Set the expectation that players are responsible for telling you what their abilities and spells do.

 ###  Rules for the Virtual Table
 [LINK](https://www.dndbeyond.com/sources/dnd/dmg-2024/the-basics#RulesfortheVirtualTable)